uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 2. The `then` method of `fetchPromise` attaches the handler function `(response) => response.json()` to the `fetchPromise` and also immediately returns.
    This time the return value is the pending promise `jsonPromise`.
 3. The `then` method of `jsonPromise` attaches the handler function `(json) => console.log(json)` and also immediately returns another pending promise (which we ignore here).
-4. The network request initiated by `fetch` finishes and `fetchPromise` is fulfilled (with a `Response` object as its fulfillment value).
+4. After a while the network request initiated by `fetch` finishes and `fetchPromise` is fulfilled (with a `Response` object as its fulfillment value).
 5. Now that `fetchPromise` is fulfilled the handler function `(response) => response.json()` is kicked off and attempts to parse the response as a JSON object.
 6. At some point the JSON parsing is finished and `jsonPromise` is fulfilled.
 7. Now that `jsonPromise` is fulfilled the handler function `(json) => console.log(json)` is kicked off and the JSON object is logged to the console.

-You can basically think of a chain as being executed in two stages.
+A promise chain is basically executed in two stages.

 In the first stage the promises are set up and the handler functions are attached using the `then` method.
 This stage happens immediately.

 In the second stage the promises are settled and the attached handler functions are actually executed.
 This stage can take quite some time, depending on how long the tasks we want to accomplish take.